 When you graduate, we hope you will keep in touch.
 You will be very welcome to visit at any time and we will invite you back for a reunion dinner (a "Gaudy") every seven years or so.
-The College organises many events in Oxford, London, and occasionally elsewhere in the country and overseas, to which you will be invited, and we will send you the Oriel Record and the Oriel News to keep you informed about developments in the College.
+The College organises many events in Oxford, London, and occasionally elsewhere in the country and overseas, to which you will be invited, and will send you the Oriel Record and Floreat to keep you informed about developments in the College.